-- Classified briefings by Canada's security agencies to leaders of recognized political parties in the House of Commons on matters such as foreign interference and domestic extremism would support informed policy debate and better position Canada's political leaders to take action to protect themselves, their parties and Canada's national security from specific threats. - It is proposed that you offer to appoint the leaders of recognized political parties as Privy Councillors.
-This appointment, together with the oath they would take when sworn in, plus a security briefing and Confidentiality Agreement provided by PCO Security Operations, would enable Canada's security agencies to prepare and deliver tailored, classified briefings at the SECRET level, to them as needed. - Should any party leader prefer not to accept an appointment to the King's Privy Council for Canada, they can request a security clearance as an alternative, enabling them to receive classified briefings. - If you agree with this proposal, PCO will prepare letters for you to offer appointments to the leaders of the recognized opposition parties and, subsequently, will work with your office to draft appropriate instruments and to determine an appropriate time for the swearing in of the Privy Councillors-designate.
-PCO will then work to coordinate the briefings. - Do you agree?
+- Classified briefings by Canada's security agencies to the leaders of recognized parties in the House of Commons on matters such as foreign interference and domestic extremism would support informed policy debate and better position Canada's political leaders to take action to protect themselves, their parties and Canada's national security from specific threats. - For this reason, it is proposed that you offer to appoint the leaders of recognized parties as Privy Councillors.
+This appointment, together with the oath they would take when sworn in and a security briefing provided by PCO, would confer on them the equivalent of a security clearance, thereby enabling Canada's security agencies to prepare and deliver tailored, classified briefings to them as needed. - Background checks undertaken for Privy Councillors are less intrusive and would require less engagement from the party leaders than a standard security clearance screening.
+That said, should any party leader prefer not to accept an appointment to the King's Privy Council for Canada, they could request a security clearance as an alternative, which would also enable them to receive classified briefings. - If you agree with this proposal, PCO will prepare letters for you to offer appointments to the leaders of the recognized opposition parties and, subsequently, will work with your office to draft appropriate Instruments and to determine an appropriate time for the swearing in of the Privy Councillors-designate.
+I will then work with our security agencies and the offices of the opposition leaders to coordinate the briefings.
+Do you agree?